pytorch/torchtune/docs/source/tutorials/chat.rst

     #     "The first thing to know is the communication is one-way...",
     # ]

-The Llama3 tokenizer class, :class:`~torchtune.modules.tokenizers.TikTokenEncoding`,
+The Llama3 tokenizer class, :class:`~torchtune.modules.tokenizers.TikTokenBaseTokenizer`,
 expects the input to be in the :class:`~torchtune.data.Message` format.
 Let's quickly write a function that can parse a single row from our csv file into the Message dataclass.
 The function also needs to have a train_on_input parameter.